New Episode: Sustainable Design

-External Role: Freelance Consultant: Climate Change & Terrestrial Ecosystems, Mitigation and Adaptation
+External Role: Independent Researcher: Climate Change & Terrestrial Ecosystems, Mitigation and Adaptation

 Dr. Shobha Maharaj is a climate impacts scientist who has spent the last 12 years in a combination of research and practitioner roles centered around the assessment of climate impacts upon terrestrial ecosystems; biodiversity and protected areas management & planning.
 Her current research focuses on climate impacts and sustainable nature-based adaptation and mitigation strategies, especially across global biodiversity hotspots, islands and the Agriculture, Forestry and Land Use (AFOLU) sector.